GregSilverman/evaluate-it-jqm/README.md

 Platform: Android

-Testing: To run in browser, run script localHTTPServeriStart.sh in assets/www folder and connect via  URL http://localhost:8000/
+Testing: To run in browser, run script localHttpServerStart.sh in assets/www folder and connect via  URL http://localhost:8000/

 To Do:
 *  Add detailed description